Monkey Raptor and Port Raptor are blogs made by MonkeyRaptor ⬅️ Notice how peculiar this lad is.

 So, there.
 Long live Belgium 🇧🇪 and their splendid books of comics.

-I enjoy being imaginatively funny — I imagine my bits are funny, hence imaginatively.
+I enjoy being imaginatively funny — I IMAGINE my bits are funny, hence imaginatively.

 I aim for each post to inform and engage, conveying substantial knowledge with concise and amusing explanations.